 The HOME and HTF programs are administered by the Hawaii Housing Finance and Development Corporation (HHFDC) and the HOPWA program is administered by the Homeless Programs Office (HPO) of the Department of Human Services' Benefits, Employment and Support Services Division (DHS-BESSD).
-DHS has formally declined the PY2023 Emergency Solutions Grant (ESG) funding in favor of the neighbor island counties managing the funds directly.
-The counties of Hawaii and Kauai have officially accepted the ESG funds for Program Year (PY) 2023.
-DHS will continue to seek guidance from HUD to transition administrative responsibilities of the HOPWA program to an alternative entity.
+DHS has formally declined the PY2023 Emergency Solutions Grant (ESG) funding in favor the neighbor island counties or the City managing the funds directly.
+DHS' letter of decline to HUD for PY2023 ESG funds is attached as "ESG Exhibit A." DHS will continue to seek guidance from HUD to transition administrative responsibilities of the HOPWA program to an alternative entity.